GoogleChrome/related-website-sets/FPS-Submission_Guidelines.md

 		<li>Each domain must satisfy the /.well-known/ metadata requirement:</li>
 		<ul>
 <li>The /.well-known/ metadata requirement demonstrates that the submitter has administrative access to the domains present in the set, since administrative access is required to modify the /.well-known/ file.
 This will help prevent unauthorized actors from adding domains to a set. </li>
 <li>The primary domain must serve a JSON file at /.well-known/first-party-set.json.
 The contents of the file must be identical to the submission.
-Each member domain must serve a JSON file at /.well-known/first-party-set.json.
-The contents of the file must name the primary domain.
+Each of the associatedSites and serviceSites domain must also serve a JSON file at /.well-known/first-party-set.json.
+The contents of the first-party-set.json file on these domains must at a minimum name the primary domain.
 These files must be maintained for the duration of the domain’s inclusion in the set.</li>
 			<li>Example for  primary.com/.well-known/first-party-set.json:</li>
 		</ul></ul>